Rafay-Salim/NBA_Data_Analysis/README.md

 🚀 Getting Started
 Clone the repository:

-bash
+'''bash
 Copy code
 git clone https://github.com/your-username/nba-data-analysis.git
 cd nba-data-analysis
 Install dependencies:
 Make sure you have Python and Jupyter installed.
-You can install the required packages via:
+You can install the required packages via:'''

-bash
+'''bash
 Copy code
 pip install pandas matplotlib seaborn
-Launch the notebook:
+Launch the notebook

 bash
 Copy code
-jupyter notebook NBA\ Data\ Analysis.ipynb
+jupyter notebook NBA\ Data\ Analysis.ipynb'''

 📌 Notes
 The dataset is either embedded within the notebook or loaded from an external source.
 Ensure that the dataset is accessible locally or update the data loading section accordingly.